Develop visual understanding of the Element of Design Value.

 On a sheet of drawing paper, create a nine step value scale using your paints:

-Start by drawing a 9" x 1" rectangle and dividing it into nine (9) even 1” squares.
+Start by drawing in pencil with a ruler a 9" x 1" rectangle and dividing it into nine (9) even 1” squares.

 The first value should be painted pure white (1), the last should be painted pure black (9).